Gaur95/k8s_Practice_test/README.md

 We have been asked to create a deployment that meets the app's specifications.
 Then, we need to expose the application using a NodePort service.
 This setup should meet the following criteria:

 + All objects should be in the pizza namespace.
-This namespace already exists in the cluster.
 + The deployment should be named pizza-deployment.
 + The deployment should have 3 replicas.
 + The deployment's pods should have one container using the aakashgaur57/pizza-service image with the tag 1.12.0.